LexKicks/LexKicks.github.io/content/posts/2_post.md

 Though AI and sneakers may seem unlikely companions, they’re a perfect match.
 Sneakers are a canvas for creativity, and AI pushes design boundaries, blending tech and fashion seamlessly.

-[A Brief Guide to Stable Diffusion] (https://www.netlify.com](https://replicate.com/guides/stable-diffusion)
+<a href="https://replicate.com/guides/stable-diffusion">A Brief Guide to Stable Diffusion</a>

-Stable Diffusion is a powerful image generation model that excels in text-to-image tasks but is also capable of inpainting, outpainting, and image-to-image transformations.
+Stable Diffusion is a powerful image generation model that excels in text-to-image tasks but can also inpainting, outpainting, and image-to-image transformations.
 It allows users to refine results with prompts, negative prompts, and other parameters like guidance scale and image dimensions.

 Stable Diffusion Versions:
 - SDXL (2023): Popular for producing high-quality 1024x1024 images.